QazCetelic/odd/README.md

-`odd` is a tool to analyze system errors across several boots.
+`odd` is a tool for Linux systems to analyze system errors across several boots.

 # Usage
 | Short option |      Long option      | Description                                                                                                                                                       |